jaydee-io/jaydee-io.github.io/_posts/2018-08-06-resource-owning-3.md

 ><footer class="blockquote-footer text-right"><cite title="R. Martinho Fernandes">R. Martinho Fernandes</cite></footer>
 {:.blockquote .yoda}

 And I think he's right :wink:.
+This is just a special case of application of the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) principle.
 For example, say we have a class that doesn't define any of the 5 special member functions.
 And say that, for any reason (maybe we added a data member that cannot be moved), we need to add the move constructor.
 In this case, the move constructor and resource owning part of this class should be extracted and put in its own class to handle the resource.
-And leaving the original class without special member function.
+Leaving the original class without special member function.

 For now, I haven't seen a class that need to define one of the 5 special member functions **and** that doesn't deal exclusively with ownership.
 If you do, please share it.
 There is only one use case I can think of: in C++, there is a special case where the destructor needs to be defined, but not necessarily the other special member functions and the class isn't owning a resource: inheritance.